ChengYaofeng/PCF-Grasp/README.md

 ### Model

-Download our trained models from [baidu cloud disk](), Extract code:.
+Download our trained models could be found in checkpoints file.

 ### Dataset